Little Chalfont is situated in the county of Buckinghamshire, on the edge of the Chiltern Hills and about 30 miles from central London.

 The Metropolitan Railway reached Little Chalfont in 1889.
 However, the village didn't really develop until the 1920's when land was released for housing to become part of Sir John Betjeman's "Metroland".

 The present population is around 6000.
 The station is served by London Underground Metropolitan line and by Chiltern Railways resulting in excellent transport to and from London; Marylebone station can be reached in little over 30 minutes.

 The village has a post office and a building society as well as a pharmacy, a Tesco Express and about 30 other shops.
 There are three dental practices, a doctors surgery and an optician.
-There are many places to eat including two Chinese and one Italian restaurant.
-In the village centre is the ‘Sugar Loaf’ bar restaurant.
+There are many places to eat including Chinese, Indian and Italian restaurants.
+The ‘Sugar Loaf’ public house and the White Lion Inn both serve food.

 The Village Hall is centrally positioned next to the library.

-The headquarters of ‘The Entertainer’, a large toy retailer, is situated in the village.
+The head office of ‘The Entertainer’, a large toy retailer, is situated in the village.

 Little Chalfont became a separate Parish in 2007 following a poll of local people who overwhelmingly voted in favour.
 The new Parish comprises the old Little Chalfont ward of Amersham Town Council plus what was previously the northern part of Chalfont St. Giles.